josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/📜_Statutes/♻️_data_exhaust_uk_law.md

 ---

 ## 🧨 Legal Risks, Regulatory Views, and Institutional Tactics Around Data Exhaust

-This section expands on the systemic forces that shape how organisations respond when challenged about **data exhaust**.
-It explains:
+This section explains:

 - the **legal risks** institutions face if they admit exhaust is identifiable,
 - how the **ICO** typically interprets these disputes,